cacophony-wj/LeS/README.md

 1. All autosaving is disabled by default.
 Save every time you are about to pass through a door requiring a load screen where you might die.
 If you meet your end, load the save before you entered.
 Only complete zones from "bonfire to bonfire" (load screen to load screen) like this, and this way you will avoid the possibility of save corruption.
 2. Save as much as you like, but after every death, completely exit Skyrim to the desktop and launch the game again to continue.
 This is the most recommended but also most annoying option considering how long a Skyrim with 400 mods takes to boot up.
 3. If in large exterior areas like Tamriel, only save every five to ten minutes or before entering an interior zone to ensure you cross a full cell before saving.
 Only load saves made at these intervals.
-4. **The most important thing to remember is that you can NOT "save scum" (load and save, load and save, seconds apart to get the best result) like you can in an unmodded game.** You will almost guarantee save corruption if you do this.
+4. **The most important thing to remember is that you can NOT "save scum" (load and save, load and save, seconds apart to get the best result) like you can in an unmodded game.** You will almost guarantee crashing and/or save corruption if you do this.

 I experimented with alternate autosave systems to prevent all these headaches, but found several instances where they saved the game right at the beginning or during unavoidable SexLab scenes, such that when reloaded, an immediate crash was the only result.
-This is just as bad as a corrupt save, in my opinion, so I have ceased the experimentation.
+This is just as bad as a corrupt save, in my opinion, so I have ceased the experimentation. **Don't Get Me Wrong** SSSO would be a beautiful mod in this list were it not for _SexLab_'s quirks.
 If save corruption develops into a more serious issue I may explore respawn possibilities for LeS.

 ##  Adding Followers, Outfits, and Other Mods

 This is not "officially" supported as per _Wabbajack Rule 11_.
 That said, I know you want to do it anyway, so I will offer this instruction.

 **Screen Archery** by adding _Poser Mods_ is not supported.
-Download the _Cupid_ modlist for those.
+Download the _Cupid_ modlist for this purpose.

-For _Gear_ it's as simple as adding them under _Extra Gear or Followers_ in the left pane and the very bottom in the right pane.
+For _Gear_ it's as simple as adding it under _Extra Gear_ in the left pane and the very bottom in the right pane.
 If your gear mod does something crazy like add a huge museum of displays or put in chests for you to find you might have some issues.
-Otherwise, just use _AddItemMenuPack_ (in your inventory by default) to search for the item by name and put it in your inventory.
+Otherwise, just use _AddItemMenuPack_ (in your inventory by default) to search for the item by name and put it in your inventory. _AddItem_ is the ultimate cheat, by the way, so don't use it if you want to play the game part of the game.
+I leave it in because this list is mostly sexy people having sex and I want players to look the way they want while they run around in it.

-For _Follower Mods_ add them and enable them under _Extra Gear or Followers_ in the left pane and just above _DynDOLOD_ in the right pane.
+For _Follower Mods_ add them and enable them under _Extra Gear_ in the left pane and just above _DynDOLOD_ in the right pane.
 If they have a lot of custom scripting (Lucien and Inigo are especially guilty of this, but you can check the mod's description to make sure), you will have to craft an _NFF Ignore Token_ and equip it on them after you recruit them.
-Be sure _not_ to "Import" them into the _Framework_ or everything will break.
+Be sure _not_ to "Import" incompatible followers into the _Framework_ or everything will break.
 If their mod contains any _World Edits_ (changes to game spaces handled in my modlist), there may be more severe conflicts that I will have to help you resolve.
+This usually only happens if the Follower has quests to go along with them.
 No way to know for sure unless you check for conflicts with xEdit.

 Finally, there is a reason I didn't pile this list with a best-of _Lover's Lab_ collection.
 As I said in the NSFW channel, most _Lover's Lab_ mods feature extensive scripting which conflicts with other mods, adds too much of a burden to Papyrus (Skyrim's scripting engine), or both.
 Mods that watch for changes in people or mobs are especially bad for _cloak scripts_ that never terminate.
 This includes mods that let your hair grow, your boobs get full of milk, or god forbid give every woman a menstrual cycle.
 I do not and can not support the addition of these mods.
-If you want them, play with them until they break and start over, because they will break.
+If you want them, play with them until they break and start the game over from a pre-configured save in the cell.
+I can almost guarantee that they will break unless you are extremely conservative.
 To solve all these issues would require knowledge of Papyrus coding which I do not have, and likely a migration of a lot of the code to a more efficient scripting language.

+It might be possible to squeeze in a greater amount of such mods on a more barebones version of Skyrim.
+If so, I invite you to download a simple "base" list from **#unofficial-modlist-submissions** to ensure you have critical fixes and then build your list up from scratch.
+You can always drop by **#NSFW-mod-discussion** to compare experiences.

-I have a list for you!
-Do not ask me about installing or fixing these mods as I **will not** help you.
-And to be even more of a downer, I can almost guarantee a bad time if you try to use more than one of them at a time.
-On the upside, you may end up like me and lose all interest in _playing_ games in favor of _fixing_ them.
-In fact, it's a much less expensive hobby!
+Before asking about adding a mod, read the list below.
+I **will not** help you add any of these to _Licentia et Servitium_ or any other list except a basic bugfixing one.
+And I hate to say it but I can almost guarantee a bad time if you try to use more than one of them at a time.

 	- Dripping When Aroused
 	- Egg Factory